hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `location` - (Required) Specifies the Azure Region where the Virtual Machine exists.
 Changing this forces a new resource to be created.

-* `network_interface_ids` - (Required) A list of Network Interface ID's which should be associated with the Virtual Machine.
+* `network_interface_ids` - (Required) A list of Network Interface IDs which should be associated with the Virtual Machine.

 * `os_profile_linux_config` - (Required, when a Linux machine) An `os_profile_linux_config` block as defined below.